 The goal... is Elevation."

 - Acrobat (U2).
 Introduced by MacPhisto every night on the Experience +

 Innocence Tour, with the opening lines menacingly recited at the end of his

 - Ice Ice Baby (Vanilla Ice).
 The title lyric crops up in his speech at the final

-New York show in 2018, as a reference to the US Immigration and Customs
+New York show on 1st July 2018, as a reference to the US Immigration and Customs

 Enforcement agency (ICE) and their controversial actions at the Mexican border.

 - The Hall Of Mirrors (Kraftwerk).
 MacPhisto sings the line "Even the

 greatest stars discover themself in the looking glass" as he gazes into the magic